 Research is a process with many steps.
 The funny thing is, it isn't always a straight-line process.
 Your understanding may change, and you'll revisit earlier steps.
 This doesn't mean your earlier work was wrong or wasted time.
 Far from it.
 It means your exploration is progressing.
 Following new leads as you find them will deepen your knowledge.
 You may be surprised where you end up.

-The first step in research is to analyze your own research objectives.
+The first step in doing research is to analyze your objectives.
 This crucial step will help you to find the information you need more quickly and efficiently.

 When doing your analysis, identify keywords that: